 Why Net Promoter Scores are important

 Net Promoter Scores are calculated by looking at your customers’ responses to a relatively simple survey question: “How likely is it that you would recommend this company to a friend or colleague?”
 If your customers give you high marks, research by Bain & Company shows that you’re twice as likely to have long-term, profitable growth.
-Bottom line, you put yourself in good company when you calculate (and work to improve) your NPS score.
+Bottom line, you put yourself in good company when you calculate (and work to improve) your NPS.

 Here are all the improvements we’ve made to give you everything you need to make measuring your NPS a snap: